Music - Overview & History

 Click here for a hi res view of this news paper article

 Bob totally spoiled me by accelerating my horn playing musical career in many ways.
 I was always the worst horn player in any ensemble he brought me into which helped me become a better musician.
-When there was a VCC stage band, he got them to write parts for horn and would place four of us in there playing hot stage band music.
+When there was a VCC stage band (he was the founding director of VCC's music department), he got them to write parts for horn and would place four of us in there playing hot stage band music.
 When there was a senior orchestra playing at CYMC, I was given the assistant principal horn position along side fifteen other horn players for production of Mahler’s 3rd Symphony.

-But, like getting good marks in school, being Bob’s little pet horn-playing student caused some friction with other horn compatriots – students like Evan Jones who was a very close friend of mine.
-At CYMC, Evan and the other young horn players sat with the junior orchestra in the morning while I played in the afternoons with the senior orchestra.
+But, like getting good marks in school, being Bob’s little pet horn-playing student caused some friction with other horn compatriots.
+At CYMC the other young horn players sat with the junior orchestra in the morning while I played in the afternoons with the senior orchestra.
 I was invited to the senior horn playing workshops and they weren’t.
-This placed me at odds with my friends who were actually pretty good musicians and closer to my age.
+This placed me at odds with my friends who were actually good musicians and closer to my age.

 Like my high school musician friends, many of my youth orchestra and CYMC pals became professional musicians.
 I was pretty hooked on music but by the time I made it to the end of high school, I was torn between music and engineering school.